crocokyle/EthGUI/README.md

 # EthGUI
-An open-source, graphical Ethereum miner based on [nsfminer](https://github.com/no-fee-ethereum-mining/nsfminer)
+An open-source, graphical Ethereum miner built on Electron.